 The Isle of Wight Council is keen to ensure that all residents in fuel poverty have access to support under the Energy Companies Obligation (ECO) Help to Heat scheme.
 ECO funds energy efficiency measures to provide affordable warmth and reduce carbon emissions.
 Changes to the scheme introduced in April 2017, and known as 'Flexible Eligibility', allow local authorities to define a broader set of eligibility criteria so that certain households not in receipt of means-tested benefits now have access to ECO funding.
-The Isle of Wight Council is taking advantage of this new flexibility and introducing two schemes for households in private tenure (owner occupied or private rented) as follows:
+The Isle of Wight Council is taking advantage of this new flexibility and introducing three schemes for households in private tenure (owner occupied or private rented) as follows:

-- 1. Fuel Poverty Scheme for households having difficulty affording to heat their homes to adequate levels. - 'In-fill' Scheme to allow solid wall insulation to take place in groups of properties where only some of the residents currently qualify for ECO support.
+- 1. Fuel Poverty Scheme for households having difficulty affording to heat their homes to adequate levels. - 2.
+Low Income & Vulnerable to Cold (LIVC) Scheme for households on low incomes at risk of or suffering from cold-related illnesses. - 3.
+'In-fill' Scheme to allow solid wall insulation to take place in groups of properties where only some of the residents currently qualify for ECO support.